mylabpcb/myCPU/pages/en/mycpu/introduction.md

 ---
 Welcome to the presentation page of the myCPU project.

-myCPU is an entire modular 8-bit TTL computer/CPU with support to working and debugging at microinstruction level, built over most common logic integrated circuits, mostly TTL, and designed on PCBs.
+myCPU is a fully modular 8-bit TTL computer/CPU with support to working and debugging at microinstruction level, built over most common logic integrated circuits, mostly TTL, and designed on PCBs.
 {: style="text-align: justify"}

 ### A learning Platform